frontity-demos/2020-06-jsnation-workshop/README.md

 };
 ```

 And now let's change the `<List>` component to use the information about each of the posts to show the title and turn it into a link.
+Remember to import the `<Link>` component into `list.js`!

 ```jsx
 // File: /packages/jsnation-theme/src/theme-files/list.js